Brandon-JP-Lambert/wayback-snapshots/README.md

 ## Limitations

 The script uses the Wayback Machine API, which may have limitations in terms of rate limits or availability.
 In some cases, there might be no snapshots available for a specific website and month.

+## Reference:
+The Wayback Machine's API documentation can be found at: https://archive.org/help/wayback_api.php